Hamiltonian Floer theory on surfaces: Introduction

+Theorem \ref{MainThm: Top Char} motivates us to examine --- for general symplectic manifolds --- the quantity $c_{im}(\alpha;H)$ obtained by examining the infimal action level required to represent some non-zero quantum homology class $\alpha$ in the filtered Floer complex of $H$ via some chain-level PSS map.
+It turns out that these quantities define spectral invariants which are intimately related to the geometry of Hamiltonian fibrations over disks and which we term the \textit{PSS-image spectral invariants}.
+Theorem \ref{MainThm: Top Char} thereby provides us with a purely topological formula for $c_{im}([\Sigma];H)$ on arbitrary surfaces. \begin{cor*} Let $H$ be non-degenerate.

-\end{cor*} The above result is quite similar in spirit to the characterization of the usual Oh-Schwarz spectral invariant associated to the fundamental class (see Section \ref{Sec: PSS defn Sect} for the definition) established by Humili\`{e}re-Le Roux-Seyfaddini in \cite{HRS16} for autonomous Hamiltonians on aspherical surfaces (indeed, in many ways this work grows out of an attempt to understand what is going on in \cite{HRS16} in more directly geometric terms) and, in fact, we will see in Section \ref{Sec: On equiv of OS and im} that their work implies that the two quantities agree in this setting.
-Intriguingly, the class of orbits over which the minimax procedure is performed in the work of Humili\`{e}re-Le Roux-Seyfaddini is quite different from the class of orbits which we consider; it would be interesting to understand the geometry behind this equivalence better.
-For instance, does it hold for a wider class of Hamiltonians than simply the autonomous ones?
-And if not, what dynamical phenomena are responsible for its failure? \\ \\ In virtue of their definition, the PSS-image spectral invariants share many of the desirable formal properties of the usual Oh-Schwarz spectral invariants (see Section \ref{Sec: PSS defn Sect} for the definition), and so one can perform many of the same arguments with them, but with the added advantage that we have a better understanding of the relationship between PSS-image spectral invariants and the dynamical behaviour of the system under study --- at least on surfaces.
-For instance, we may use the PSS-image spectral invariants to define a symplectically bi-invariant norm on $Ham(M,\omega)$ by
+\end{cor*} The above result is quite similar in spirit to the characterization of the usual Oh-Schwarz spectral invariant associated to the fundamental class (see Section \ref{Sec: PSS defn Sect} for the definition) established by Humili\`{e}re-Le Roux-Seyfaddini in \cite{HRS16} for autonomous Hamiltonians on aspherical surfaces and, in fact, we will see in Section \ref{Sec: On equiv of OS and im} that their work implies that the two quantities agree in this setting.

+In virtue of their definition, the PSS-image spectral invariants share many of the desirable formal properties of the usual Oh-Schwarz spectral invariants (see Section \ref{Sec: PSS defn Sect} for the definition), and so one can perform many of the same arguments with them, but with the added advantage that we have a better understanding of the relationship between PSS-image spectral invariants and the dynamical behaviour of the system under study --- at least on surfaces.
+For instance, we may use the PSS-image spectral invariants to define a conjugation invariant norm on $Ham(M,\omega)$ by